tmonjo/DeepSpaCE/README.md

 The **Deep** learning model for **Spa**tial gene **C**lusters and **E**xpression (DeepSpaCE) is a method that predicts spatial gene-expression levels and transcriptomic cluster types from tissue section images using deep learning.

+# Note

+DeepSpaCE is now beta version.
+Please note that we shall not be responsible for any loss, damages and troubles.

 # Table of Contents
 - [Requirement](#requirement)